fwalzel/handlebars-i18n-cli/README.md

 integration of i18next into handlebars.js, you might be able to appropriate this cli by using the option --translFunc ( see below).

+Also `handlebars-i18n-cli` allows you to **auto-translate** a JSON file with an existing translation to another language
+via the DeepL API, while the original key names and JSOn structure are kept.

 ## Example

 Try the examples folder within this repo.